 WHAT IS FEDERAL WORK-STUDY?

-Federal Work-Study (FWS) is offered as part of your total financial aid package to assist you in financing your education at USC Aiken.
+Federal Work-Study (FWS) is offered as part of your total financial aid package to assist you in financing your education at UofSC Aiken.
 Being awarded FWS allows you the opportunity to secure a part-time job on campus.
 You must be hired for a position and work in that position to receive payment.
-Federal Work-Study positions are real jobs that you work to obtain funds to be able to study at USC Aiken.
+Federal Work-Study positions are real jobs that you work to obtain funds to be able to study at UofSC Aiken.

 To be awarded Federal Work-Study (FWS), you must apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 If you indicate on the FAFSA that you are interested in work-study, your application will be reviewed to determine if you are eligible for Federal Work-Study.
 Funds in this program are limited and are awarded on a first-come, first-served basis.